 Lawsuits claim that Johnson & Johnson was aware of studies beginning as early as the 1970s that linked talcum powder to ovarian cancer.

-J&J continues to sell the product without adding any warning to the label.
+To date, no federal agencies have acted to require warnings be added and J&J continues to sell the product without adding any warning to the label.

 Study Links Talcum Powder to Ovarian Cancer

 Dr. Daniel W. Cramer, head of Obstetrics and Gynecology Epidemiology Center at Brigham and Women’s Hospital in Boston, found a link in 1982 connecting ovarian cancer with talcum powder usage.
 His study found a definitive pattern that shows women who use talcum powders like baby powder or Shower to Shower on their genitals were more likely to develop ovarian cancer.

 The American Cancer Society estimates that of the 22,000 new cases of ovarian cancer that will be diagnosed this year, 15,000 of those women will die from the disease.
 Although rare, it is the most fatal of the female reproductive cancers largely due to the lack of noticeable symptoms.

 Ovarian cancer tends to go undetected until it has spread and by then is harder to treat.
 Newer research shows talc fibers have been found in the ovaries of women who used talcum powder as a personal hygiene product and were later diagnosed with ovarian cancer.

 - Woman Awarded $55 Million in Talc-Powder Cancer Trial Against J&J

 - Another Talc Powder Trial Loss for J&J – $110 Million Verdict

 - $417 Million Verdict Against J&J in Talc Suit Largest One Yet

 Receive a Free Evaluation from Knowledgeable Product Liability Attorneys